 Last season, Mr. Outwater returned to the Chicago Symphony, Tokyo Symphony, New York City Ballet, National Arts Centre Orchestra, Alabama Symphony, Indianapolis Symphony, and the Phoenix Symphony.
-Highlights of his 2012-13 season with the KWS included Sarah Kirkland Snider’s indie classical song cycle Penelope, “Bollywood and Beyond,” with Indian virtuosos Trichy and Suba Sankaran, and works by Nico Muhly, Missy Mazzoli, Stewart Goodyear, and Magnus Lindberg, as well as Cameron Carpenter’s The Scandal, with the composer on organ.
+With the KWS he led “Bollywood and Beyond,” with Indian virtuosos Trichy and Suba Sankaran, and works by Sarah Kirkland Snider, Nico Muhly, Missy Mazzoli, Stewart Goodyear, and Magnus Lindberg, as well as Cameron Carpenter’s The Scandal, with the composer on organ.
 In 2011 Mr. Outwater also directed the KWS on its first commercial CD release in more than a decade, From Here On Out, which features the music of Nico Muhly, Radiohead’s Jonny Greenwood, and Arcade Fire’s Richard Reed Parry, on the Analekta label.

 A native of Santa Monica, California, Mr. Outwater attended Harvard University, graduating cum laude in 1993 with a degree in English literature.
 He received his master’s degree in conducting from UC Santa Barbara, where he studied with Heiichiro Ohyama and Paul Polivnick.
 He also studied music theory and composition with John Stewart, Joel Feigin, and Leonard Stein.